Uzerkhan786/Taxn.fi-assignment/README.md

-Sir this is assignment is not complted fully,There were many features to implement ,but due to the shortage of time I am unable to complte the assignment fully.
+Sir this assignment is not completed fully,There were many features to implement ,but due to the shortage of time I am unable to complte the assignment fully.

 Sir I have created the API using db.json and I have to implent more features in this like search functionality,payment gateway ,search by categories etc.